EnduringBeta/uav-blt/readme.md

 In the upper-left of the window, the “Mental Command Plot” tracks the cumulative power of mental commands as they approach the threshold to be sent to the device.

-A second graph will contain an upper threshold line for Stress that, when exceeded and listening, will send a Land command to the UAV.
-It will also contain a lower threshold line for Focus that, when subsumed and listening, will cause commands to not be sent.
+*A second graph was planned to contain an upper threshold line for Stress that, when exceeded and listening, would send a Land command to the UAV.
+It would also contain a lower threshold line for Focus that, when subsumed and listening, would cause commands to not be sent.*

 ### Listening Button